fbidu/feature-change/README.md

 ## Warnings

 1. **Both functions will be called** ― be aware of side effects like database writes.
-If both functions writes to a database, they will both be executed, leading to possible inconsistencies.
+If both functions write to a database, they will both be executed, leading to possible inconsistencies.

 2. **Be aware of slow logs** ― the callables you define for `on_diff` and `on_call` should not be very expensive.
-You could, by example, just counti how many times `on_diff` was called using some fast db like redis.
+You could, by example, just count how many times `on_diff` was called using some fast db like redis.

 3. **Equality is simple** ― currently the results are checked using simply the